mui/toolpad/docs/data/toolpad/data-binding.md

 ![Binding custom expression](/static/toolpad/data-binding-4x2.png)

-All that's left is to click `UPDATE BINDING` and we can observe how application behaves
+All that's left is to click `UPDATE BINDING` and we can observe how application behaves.

-(In this example we bound value of `TextField` to the value of `Typography` component)
+(In this example we bound value of `TextField` to the value of `Typography` component).

 Empty field: